 Start by having a conversation with an expert who can look at your specific property and situation.
 There’s no cost to explore your options.
 You’ll learn what’s possible, get real numbers, and can decide if it makes sense for you.

 The key is getting the right team around you from the start.
 That includes the right financing, the right contractor, and the right understanding of your local rules.
-Do that, and adding a rental unit to your property can be a game-changer for your finances.
+Do that, and adding a rental unit to your property can be a game-changer for your residential mortgage financing.

 Frequently Asked Questions